 But try not to add too much gain from the EQ pedal if you don’t have a proper noise gate in place.
-I recommend the ISP Decimator Noise Reduction Pedal II (on Amazon) which is the one that I have, although, I have the first edition.
+I recommend the ISP Decimator Noise Reduction Pedal II which is the one that I have, although, I have the first edition.

 How to Set Up the MXR 10-Band EQ In Your Amplifier’s Effects Loop